How to Get Rid of Rabbits (and Keep Them Away)

 A fun (and useful) repellent is actually right in your own kitchen: coffee grounds.
 We’re mentioning this wonderful by-product of necessity here because it isn’t as temporary as other home repellents.

 But the benefits don’t stop there.
 Used coffee grounds are chock full of nitrates, and this can boost nearby plants as the grounds are absorbed.
-Not all plants are able to handle the acidity of coffee, however, so do a little research before pouring it into your garden.

-#2 – Decoys and Motion-Activated Methods
+#2 – Decoys, Deterrents, and Motion-Activated Methods

 Decoys are a popular method of repelling critters and can be quite successful – IF you move them around occasionally.
 These are usually lifelike ceramic or plastic statues of owls, hawks, or other natural predators.

 You can get versions that look like they’re about to leap at their prey or more relaxed ones.
-Remember, rabbits are known to have a wide range of personalities, so the results will always vary depending on the rabbit.
+Remember, rabbits are known to have a wide range of personalities, so the results will always vary depending on the bunny.

 Hooyizer Owl Decoy 360 Rotate Head, Scarecrow Fake Owls Natural Enemy Realistic...